Get the latest from TODAY

 7. The Bachelor flies in style, but his girlfriends don't.

 Like most of the other "Bachelor" stars before him, Viall was flown business class to the various locations he visited during his season.
-The girls vying for his heart, however, all fly coach.
+The girls vying for the Bachelor's heart, however, all fly coach.

 8. Rejected girls are offered psychological help.